SA off the Grey-List, and what it actually means

 What to Watch as an Investor or Policy-Holder

-Regulatory developments – Stay alert for further amendments to financial-sector laws and compliance frameworks; these can affect investment vehicles and insurance products.
+Stay alert for further amendments to financial-sector laws and compliance frameworks.
+These can affect investment vehicles and insurance products.

-Risk-adjusted opportunities – With improved transparency, some assets may become more accessible or less risky; conversely, continue to apply due diligence.
+With improved transparency, some assets may become more accessible or less risky.
+However, continue to apply due diligence.

-Macro-environment factors – The grey-list exit is supportive, but isn’t a cure-all.
-Monitor broader economic signals (interest rates, inflation, government policy) that impact insurance/investment performance.
+The grey-list exit is supportive, but it isn’t a cure-all.
+Monitor broader economic signals, such as interest rates, inflation, and government policy, that impact insurance and investment performance.

-Your own portfolio alignment – Use this moment to review your holdings, insurance cover and investment goals.
+Use this moment to review your holdings, insurance cover, and investment goals.
 With the system under more scrutiny, now is a good time to confirm that your arrangements are up to date and aligned with your risk profile.